 - Resuscitation Room – Used for the treatment of most seriously ill or injured patients.

 - Major Treatment Area – This area is used for the assessment and treatment of patients with illnesses and injuries who do not require the facilities of the resuscitation room but may be too unwell to be placed in the waiting room.

 - Pediatric Area – A separate waiting area and two treatment cubicles are provided for younger patients.

-This service is provided by medical staff and emergency nurse practitioners.
-In addition during evenings and weekends, the minor illness service is provided jointly with doctors from Primecare; the GP out-of-hours service.
+- Minor injury and illness service – This service is provided by medical staff and Emergency Nurse Practitioners.
+In addition during evenings and weekends, the minor illness service is provided jointly with doctors from Primecare; the GP out-of-Hours service.